-- Replace the CRT cup.
-H - Slide the video board into its connector. - Screw in the two screws that hold the video board in place. - Connect the wires from the yoke to the connectors on the video board.
-When facing the front of the Lisa, the yellow and green wires go on the left side of the board and the red and blue wires go on the right side of the board. - 5.
-Attach the flyback transformer connector. - 6.
+- 1. Slide in the video board into its connector. - 2.
+Screw in the two screws which hold the video board in place. - 3.
+Connect the wires from the yoke to the connectors on the video board.
+When facing the front of the Lisa, the yellow and green wires go on the left side of the board and the red and blue wires go on the right side of the board. - 4.
+Attach the flyback transformer connector. - 5.
 Replace the top.